Anadee11/WebArena/README.md

 ## <u> Let's Get Started: </u>

+### Issue Creation
+- Create an issue or if you want to work on an exisiting issue get it assigned to you first.
+- **No PR's shall be accepted without issues been assigned.**
+- Now, when you have got your issue assigned follow the steps below :

 ### Step 1.
 Create a Copy of this Repository
 In order to work on an open-source project, you will first need to make your own copy of the repository.
 To do this, you should fork the repository and then clone it so that you have a local working copy.